 Trash and recycling is picked up on Tuesdays and Wednesdays.
 Click here for the Tuesday collection schedule.
 Click here for the Wednesday collection schedule.

 Click here for the list of streets being picked up from each scheduled day.

 Home Depot no longer accepts fluorescent-tube bulbs, only compact bulbs.
 Hadley Lowe's accepts fluorescent tube lights up to 6' in length.

 Landfills and incinerators in Massachusetts do not accept mattresses and box springs.
 Shutesbury residents will no longer be able to take these items to the Leverett Transfer Station.

 Shutesbury residents can drop off all types of mattresses and box springs at the Wendell Transfer Station at 314 New Salem Road in Wendell for $35 per item.
 The station is open Tuesdays 12:00 to 6:00 and Saturdays 7:30 a.m. to 3:30 p.m.
 If you have questions, call Ray Stone, the Wendell Transfer Station Supervisor, at 1-978-544-7287.

 Many thanks to the good folks at the Franklin County Solid Waste Management District for setting this recycling program up and allowing Shutesbury residents to participate!

 Textile Collection at the Highway Department

-As of November 2022, all textiles will be banned from trash disposal sites in Massachusetts, so these items need to be recycled.
+Textile Collection As of November 2022, all textiles are banned from trash disposal sites in Massachusetts, so these items need to be recycled.
 Shutesbury is partnering with CMRK, a company that collects textiles andd other items at no cost — and will pay Shutesbury $0.07 per pound for these items.
 You will see the big blue textile collection bin on the road that will be the entrance to the new library on Leverett Road.

 This arrangement with CMRK will help us keep textiles and other items out of the waste stream, help us pass on things we no longer need, and even make a few dollars for our town.